WFDD's Logo: the Story

 Bono wrote to Setsuko in his gift of Oscar Wilde’s De Profundis, “Words cannot describe you, but if they could they might be found here.
 God is love, your loving godfather, Bono.”

-WFDD TRUSTEESAmbassador Akbar Ahmed is currently the Ibn Khaldun Chair of Islamic Studies at American University in Washington, DC, the First Distinguished...
+WFDD TRUSTEESAmbassador Akbar Ahmed is the Ibn Khaldun Chair of Islamic Studies in the School of International Service at American University in Washington, DC....

 Lord George Carey of Clifton was chancellor of the University of Gloucestershire until 2010 and is currently president of the London School of...

 The Right Reverend John Bryson Chane, D.D. retired as the eighth bishop of Washington within the Episcopal Church in 2011.
 He graduated from Boston...

 John J. DeGioia is the forty-eighth president of Georgetown University and a professorial lecturer in the Department of Philosophy.
 For more than...